albertosantagostino/AoC-2021/README.md

 ### Setup (automatic input download)

 To get and set your credentials: login into [AoC](https://adventofcode.com/) and open the Web Developer Tools (`CTRL+SHIFT+I`) in your browser.
 Go to the Storage tab (or Application/Storage in Chrome) and copy the value of your `session` cookie.
-Paste it into the `aoc_cookie` entry in the configuration file (`config.json`)
+Paste it into the `aoc_cookie` entry in the configuration file (`config.json`).
+Notice that in the same file you can also set the year to use this repository for a different year

-Notice that in the same file you can also set the year
+**Important**: do not commit the `config.json` file as it contains your personal cookie.
+Run `git update-index --assume-unchanged config.json` to prevent git from tracking the file

 ## Happy holidays playlist! 🎁